There are 8 steps to starting a business in Washington DC:

 An LLC in Washington DC is a separate legal entity under the law.
 And like a Corporation, it provides personal liability protection for the owners.
 If the LLC is sued, the owner’s personal assets – like their home, cars, and bank accounts – are protected.
 And like a Sole Proprietorship/Partnership, an LLC has pass-through taxation (so there’s no double taxation).

-A Washington DC LLC is the most popular option and a good choice for people who want to run a small business for two reasons:
+A District of Columbia LLC is the most popular option and a good choice for people who want to run a small business for two reasons:

 - Personal liability protection (personal assets are kept safe)